5 artifacts in this set

 President Ronald Reagan was getting into this car when he was shot by John Hinckley on March 30, 1981.
 The car carried Reagan to the hospital.
 Presidents Nixon, Ford, Carter, and George H.W.
 Bush also used this car.
 In 1982 the front sheet metal was updated, but since a 1982 grille no longer fit properly on the 1972 body, a 1979 grille was used.

 This elegant vehicle was used by President Theodore Roosevelt on official occasions.
 Though automobiles began to replace horse-drawn vehicles during the Taft administration, the White House housekeeping department continued using the brougham to haul groceries and run other errands.
-In 1928 a Model A Ford was acquired for that purpose and this carriage was retired.
+In 1928 a Ford Model A was acquired for that purpose and this carriage was retired.